I am very proud and excited to be the principal of Good Shepherd School!

 I taught 7th and 8th grade at St. Pius School in Redwood City for two years (Linda Cardellini was in my first class!) before transitioning to public school.
 I taught for seven years at Taylor Middle School in Millbrae and was an assistant principal there for two more.
 Along the way I got married and became a father.
 My wife Marianne and I decided to move to Sacramento where we could afford a home and raise our family, this was in 1998.
 I became an elementary school principal and worked for 20 years in Sacramento area schools.

 As our kids grew and left the nest, both Marianne and I had a strong urge to return home to the Peninsula.
-We settled in Montara and Marianne went to work as the registrar at Half Moon Bay High School.
+We settled on the coast, and Marianne went to work as the registrar at Half Moon Bay High School.
 I wanted to return to my roots in Catholic education, and with my family’s encouragement began looking for a position in the Archdiocese.
 I was lucky enough to find Good Shepherd.
-Everyone I’ve met has been so warm and welcoming.
-I feel at home already.